1937 tour of Germany by the Duke and Duchess of Windsor: Political context

 The European political background to the tour was tense.
 The Spanish Civil War, which had broken out the previous year, upset the balance of power and drew in the Soviet Union, Italy, and Germany.
 Also, Germany was becoming increasingly aggressive and had spent the previous few years rearming.
 In the United Kingdom, there was a sense of political unease towards the future and an expectation of war although foreign policy remained predicated on appeasement.
 Baldwin resigned as prime minister in May 1937 and was replaced by his deputy, Neville Chamberlain.

-Historian Michael Bloch states that although with hindsight, the tour can be viewed as a poor decision, it was not out of place for the time.
+Historian Michael Bloch states that although the tour can be viewed as a poor decision with hindsight, it was not out of place for the time.
 He notes that "war was still two years away, curiosity about the Nazis was intense, and many respectable people accepted government invitations.
 It was fashionable to go to Germany and visit Hitler in the mid-thirties just as it was to go to China and visit Mao Tse-tung in the sixties".
 The former prime minister, David Lloyd George, had visited Germany two years before the Windsors.
-The leader of the Labour Party, pacifist George Lansbury met with Hitler in April 1937.
+The leader of the Labour Party, pacifist George Lansbury, met with Hitler in April 1937.
 Also, Lord Halifax, later foreign secretary, visited to do so, at Göring's invitation, the following month.
 Halifax's trip was "ostensibly ... a social one", but it was also an opportunity for the British government to initiate talks with Hitler, according to modern historian Lois G. Schwoerer.
 Similarly, Hitler hosted many non-Germans, including Aga Khan III, papal nuncio Cesare Orsenigo, ambassadors, government ministers, and European royals, at his residence in Bavaria, the Berghof.